-Information about the College’s academic programs, degree offerings, and certificate programs is available beginning on page 78 in the College Catalog and Student Handbook.
+Information about the College’s academic programs, degree offerings, and certificate programs is available in the College Catalog and Student Handbook.
 For information regarding programs or additional questions, contact the Dean of Instruction.
 Information is reported to the National Center for Education Statistics (NCES) and a list of programs and majors can be viewed on the NCES College Navigator.

 Enterprise State Community College has a refund policy that stipulates the amount of tuition and fees to be refunded to students who withdraw from classes during a term.
 This policy is published by the Business Office and is included on the College Catalog and Student Handbook.
 Questions regarding the calculations of refunds may be directed to the Business Office.

 Time Limit For Complete Withdrawal.
 No refunds will be made after the first three weeks of any given semester.
 Computations are made from the first official class day and are computed according to the date the student actually appears at the College to withdraw and not according to the student’s last day of attendance.

 If a student withdraws following registration but prior to the first official class day, all tuition and fees are refunded.
 Refunds are computed as follows:

 A. A 75% refund* is given with complete withdrawal during the first week of classes.

 B. A 50% refund* is given with complete withdrawal during the second week of classes.

 C. A 25% refund* is given with complete withdrawal during the third week of classes.